Frequently Asked Questions

 • Enterprise SaaS Application hosted in a cloud container would use our WAF Validation solution to test that the WAF security controls can stop malicious activity targeting the application.

-When threat actors obtain access to cloud infrastructure, we need to be able to detect their presence through the existence of events in the SIEM platform.
-To validate that the SIEM can detect potential threat activity, we adopt an “assume breach” post-exploitation approach that simulates an attacker who has already gained credentials and access to the cloud environment
+When threat actors obtain access to cloud infrastructure and services, we need to be able to detect their presence through the existence of events in the SIEM platform.
+To validate that the SIEM can detect potential threat activity, we adopt an “assume breach” post-exploitation approach that simulates an attacker who has already gained credentials and access to the cloud environment.

 • Post-exploitation: Execution of malicious behavior test cases involving simulating cloud infrastructure high-privileged activities including data exfiltration through unauthenticated S3 buckets, unauthorized user additions, or exposure of sensitive ports.